Waterford Township, Michigan: Community College

 Waterford Township is home to the Oakland Community College Highland Lakes Campus.
 The campus, which opened in 1965, is located at 7350 Cooley Lake Road in Waterford.

 Oakland Schools, the intermediate school district serving Oakland County, has its offices in Waterford Township.

 Public library

 The Waterford Township Public Library serves the residents of the township.
 It is located at 5168 Civic Center Drive, off of Crescent Lake Road near Hatchery Road in Waterford.

 Public safety

 Waterford Township maintains its own police and fire departments.

 The Waterford Police Department was founded in 1953.
 Frank VanAtta was appointed the first Waterford Chief of Police, earning a yearly salary of $5,500.
-William Stokes was a long time chief who had some 30 years of service before retiring in 1985.
-He was followed by Robert (Duke) Reynolds and then Gary Root followed by Paul Valad.
-After a short and contentious stint as chief (a vote of no confidence showed zero votes for), Daniel McCaw was replaced by the current chief Scott Underwood who retired as a Lieutenant at the Warren Police Department.
+William Stokes was a long-time chief who had some 30 years of service before retiring in 1985.
+He was followed by Robert (Duke) Reynolds, who graduated the FBI National Academy, and then Gary Root, Paul Valad, John Dean and Daniel McCaw.
+The current chief, Scott Underwood, retired as a Captain at the Warren Police Department.